lizrice/katacoda-scenarios/kubernetes/step3.md

 You have already seen how to get Kubernetes to run a container for you in a pod.
 If the container stops for any reason, Kubernetes will start a new instance in order to keep itself in line with the declarative definition you supplied.

 In the next step you'll see how to run multiple instances of a pod by using a _Deployment_.

+If you want to know about pause containers in Kubernetes, check out [Ian Lewis's write-up](https://www.ianlewis.org/en/almighty-pause-container).